Charles L. Carpenter: USS Helena

 At 01:48, Akatsuki and Hiei turned on large searchlights and lit up Atlanta only 3000 yd away—almost point-blank range for large naval artillery.
 Several of the ships on both sides spontaneously opened fire.
 Realizing that his force was almost surrounded by Japanese ships, Callaghan issued the confusing order: "Odd ships fire to starboard, even ships fire to port" (save that no pre-battle planning had assigned any such identity numbers to reference, and the formation was already chaotic).
 Most of the remaining U.S. ships, including the Helena, then opened fire, although several had to quickly change their targets in order to comply with Callaghan's order.
-As the ships from the two sides intermingled, they battled each other in an utterly confused and chaotic mêlée at close distances where the superior Japanese optics and well practiced Japanese drill at optically sighted night aiming proved to be deadly effective.
+As the ships from the two sides intermingled, they battled each other in an utterly confused and chaotic mêlée at close distances, where the superior Japanese optics and well-practiced Japanese drill at optically sighted night aiming proved to be deadly effective.
 Afterward, an officer on Monssen likened it to "a barroom brawl after the lights had been shot out".

-At least six of the U.S. ships—including Helena fired at Akatsuki, which drew attention to herself with her illuminated searchlight.
-Akatsuki was hit repeatedly and blew up and sank within a few minutes.
+At least six of the U.S. ships—including Helena—fired at Akatsuki, which drew attention to herself with her illuminated searchlight.
+Akatsuki was hit repeatedly, blew up, and sank within a few minutes.

-During the almost post blank melee and unable to fire her main or secondary batteries at the three US destroyers causing her so much trouble, the Japanese ship Hiei instead concentrated on San Francisco which was passing by only 2500 yd away.
+During the almost post-blank melee and unable to fire her main or secondary batteries at the three US destroyers causing her so much trouble, the Japanese ship Hiei instead concentrated on San Francisco, which was passing by only 2500 yd away.
 Along with Kirishima, Inazuma, and Ikazuchi, the four ships made repeated hits on San Francisco, disabling her steering control and killing Admiral Callaghan, Captain Cassin Young, and most of the bridge staff.
 The first few salvos from Hiei and Kirishima consisted of the special fragmentation bombardment shells, which reduced damage to the interior of San Francisco and may have saved her from being sunk outright.
 Not expecting a ship-to-ship confrontation, it took the crews of the two Imperial battleships several minutes to switch to armor-piercing ammunition.
 Nevertheless, San Francisco, almost helpless to defend herself, managed to momentarily sail clear of the melee.
 However, she landed at least one shell in Hiei's steering gear room during the exchange, flooding it with water, shorting out her power steering generators, and severely inhibiting Hiei's steering capability.
 Helena followed San Francisco to try to protect her from further harm.

-The enemy Amatsukaze approached San Francisco with the intention of finishing her off.
-However, while concentrating on San Francisco, Amatsukaze did not notice the approach of Helena which fired several full broadsides at Amatsukaze from close range and knocked her out of the action.
+The enemy, Amatsukaze, approached San Francisco with the intention of finishing her off.
+However, while concentrating on San Francisco, Amatsukaze did not notice the approach of Helena, who fired several full broadsides at Amatsukaze from close range and knocked her out of the action.
 The heavily damaged Amatsukaze escaped under cover of a smoke screen while Helena was distracted by an attack by Asagumo, Murasame, and Samidare.